ieeta-pt/MedProcNER/subtask-1/README.md

 ```bash
 python ensemble_inference.py <runs> --out=<output_file>
 ```
+By default this will perform entity level ensembling.

 Where the arguments are defined as follows:
 - `<runs>`: The list of run files.